-R.E.M Michael Stipe Is Unrecognizable, Resembles A Bearded David Letterman
+R.E.M.’s Michael Stipe Is Unrecognizable, Resembles A Bearded David Letterman

 Gregg Allman Cancels Show Dates Due To ‘Serious Health Issues…

-Esquire says that Michael Stipe has been growing this current beard since R.E.M. broke up in 2011.
-David Letterman wrapped up his full time late night gig in 2015, and even though for a while, he had some closely trimmed facial hair, he now has gone full woodsman.
+Esquire states that Michael Stipe has been growing this beard since R.E.M. broke up in 2011.
+David Letterman wrapped up his full-time late night gig in 2015, and even though for a while he had some closely trimmed facial hair, he now has gone full woodsman.
 Recently, David Letterman posed for the cover of New York Magazine, wearing a knit cap, dark sunglasses, and his fairly new full beard.

 Before the issue of the magazine was released, it was teased on Instagram.